 The appropriateness of the name is evident inside the building because the whole courtyard was decorated with bands of blue tiles.
+The use of turquoise-blue tiles or inlays can be noticed in many monuments of the Ilkhanate of Persia, e.g. the Mausoleum of Oljeitu at Soltaniyeh.
 The remaining ones show three recurring motifs: flowers, stars and calligraphy.
 The image used as background for this page is based on the star motif.

 Halef Sultan (aka Khalif Gazi) Zaviyesi